grafana/grafana/docs/sources/enterprise/access-control/assign-rbac-roles.md

 ## Assign a custom role to a basic role using the HTTP API

 As an alternative to assigning roles using the role picker or provisioning, you can use the Grafana HTTP API to assign fixed and custom roles to users and teams.
-For more information about the HTTP API, refer to [Create a basic role assignment]({{< relref "../../http_api/access_control.md#create-a-basic-role-assignment" >}}).
+For more information about the HTTP API, refer to the [RBAC HTTP API documentation]({{< relref "../../http_api/access_control.md#create-a-basic-role-assignment" >}}).

 The following example shows you how to assign a custom role to a basic role using the HTTP API.